 Before installing the gate

 cut a gap in the netting approximately 200mm wide by 300mm high where the fence crosses a badger run

-- leave the gap open until badgers are regularly using it
+leave the gap open until badgers are regularly using it

 cut extra holes in any places along the fence where damage occurs (for extra gates to be installed)

-The gate(s) should be installed in the gap(s) once badgers have become used to the fence.
+You should install the gate(s) in the gap(s) once badgers have become used to the fence.